-First, it is important to stress that all types of kefir drinks contain live bacteria and yeast.
-Milk and water kefir are no exception.
+First, it is important to stress that all types of Kefir contain live bacteria and yeast, Milk and Water Kefir alike.

-Begin with a spoonful of kefir a day, then increase the dose to two spoons.
+So, begin with a spoonful of Kefir a day, then increase the dose to two spoons.
 If everything is fine, try a teacup, then two.

 There is not enough scientific information to determine the “best” dosage of kefir.
 Your appropriate dose of kefir depends on several factors, such as your age, health, and several other conditions.

-Women should take special precautions for the periods of pregnancy and breastfeeding.
-While kefir is considered safe for pregnant and breastfeeding mums, it is a good idea to read more details in our articles “Kefir during pregnancy” and “Kefir while breastfeeding“.
+Women should take some precautions during the periods of pregnancy and breastfeeding.
+While Kefir is considered perfectly safe for pregnant and breastfeeding mums, it is a good idea to read more details in our articles “Kefir during pregnancy” and “Kefir while breastfeeding“.

-Milk kefir is regarded as possibly safe for kids between the ages of 1 and 5 years, but only for no longer than 10 days in a row.
-For more than 5 years old kids, kefir is considered perfectly safe.
+Milk Kefir is regarded as safe for kids between the ages of 1 and 5 years, but only for no longer than 10 days in a row.
+Kefir is considered perfectly safe with no restrictions for more than 5 years old kids.

 Immune system precautions

-All types of kefir are potent immune system modulators!
-As such, kefir is known to balance and harmonize the human immune system, which is precisely what most people usually are expecting from kefir.
+All types of Kefir are potent immune system modulators!
+Kefir is known to balance and harmonize the human immune system, which is precisely what most people usually are expecting from kefir.

-Some diseases, however, called autoimmune diseases, are due to “overreactions” of the immune system, and consumption of kefir from people with autoimmune diseases may lead to a risk of aggravating the symptoms of their conditions.
+However, some diseases called autoimmune diseases are due to “overreactions” of the immune system, and consumption of Kefir by people with autoimmune diseases may lead to a risk of aggravating the symptoms of their conditions.

-In case you are diagnosed with an autoimmune disease, please consult your physician before taking any probiotic, including kefir.
+In case you are diagnosed with an autoimmune disease, please consult your physician before taking any powerful probiotic, including Kefir.

 In people undergoing chemotherapy for colon cancer, kefir might increase side effects such as stomach and intestinal problems, mouth sores, drowsiness, sweats, and hair loss.